pthew/alone/go_alone_01.md

 the other side of the camp she has loosed half a dozen arrows, hitting the rider in the back.
 He fell from the horse and lay still at the edge of the camp.

-Everyone finally started moving: Adoel and Aldaron went to Manfred's aide and the others pounced on the fallen rider.
-He was too far gone to get much information, but we did gather enough to know that he was part of the caravan that Manfred tried to rob and had tracked Manfred over the last week.
+Everyone finally started moving: Adoel and Eldaron went to Manfred's aide and the others pounced on the fallen rider.
+He was too far gone to get much information, but we did gather enough to know that he was part of the caravan that Manfred tried to rob and had been tracking Manfred over the last week.

 We now have something in common.
 I have also been hunted by an enemy.

 ## Day 5 -- Recovery and reminiscing again

-Manfred didn't die,.
+Manfred didn't die.
 The wound looked far worse that it was and the elves sewed his scalp back on and gave him some herbs to deal with the pain and speed his recovery.
 He'll have good scar to show off when it fully heals.

 Another day of doing nothing.
 Adoel had the rest of the group search the woods around the camp to see if there was any more unwanted visitors, but it looks